study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 19: THE THIRD COUNTER - "THE SHORT-SPRING, WITH A FALLING-STROKE"
+### COUNTER 19: THE THIRD COUNTER - "THE SHORT-SPRING, WITH A FALLING-STROKE"

 **Original Text:** *The thyrde Counter callyd ye ſhort ſpryng wt a fallyng ſtroke A pfur a rake wt a full quartr lythly ſett In ye lyffte legge wt the lyffte honde put yor ſwerde be hynde ye ſhudyr and throſte owte a full ſpryng att hys face wt a quartr and an other voyde and be att yor ſtoppe*